blockindouches/doucheblockplus/readme.md

 <br><br><br><b>
     NOTE: This new version is not released or approved in any add-on or extension repo for browsers yet!
     <br><br>
-    It is currently an unsigned extension that can only be installed in Firefox Developer, or using Developer Mode in Chrome, Opera and Edge (Safari unknown.)
+    Currently an unsigned extension.
+Can only be manually installed in Firefox Developer, or using Developer Mode in Chrome, Opera and Edge (Safari probably works but currently unknown.)
     <br><br>
     You can view the <a target="_blank" href="https://github.com/MobileFirstLLC/doucheblock/compare/master...blockindouches:doucheblockplus:master">code differences between this extension and the original DoucheBlock here</a>.</b>
     <br><br><br>